holly-hacker/DiscordBotV5/README.md

     ```

 * **Declarative command creation**: Boilerplate code is boring, so I made creating commands as easy as possible.
 Simply
 create a method like you normally would and add a CommandAttribute with the parameters you like.
-Behind the scenes is a
+Behind the scenes all these methods get parsed and converted in commands that can be used by the bot.

   This is how the `rand` command is implemented:
   ```cs